Skip to content

 Jason Stolz CLTC, CRPC

 At Diversified Insurance Brokers, we help employers with 100 employees redesign group health insurance to improve cost control, increase transparency, and create predictable long-term outcomes—without reducing benefit quality or disrupting employees.
+This page walks through what is different at 100 employees, the funding options typically available, how to think about stop-loss and renewal exposure, and what strategies can meaningfully lower spend without “cutting benefits.”

 Group Health Strategy Review for 100 Employees

-We’ll review your current plan, claims efficiency, and renewal exposure to identify ways to lower healthcare costs and stabilize future increases.
+We’ll review your current plan, claims efficiency, and renewal exposure to identify ways to lower costs and stabilize future increases.

 Request a Group Health Review